Japan Tokyo Asakusa

 Iconic red lantern gateway to Asakusa’s Sensoji Temple

-Photo of Kaminarimon Thunder Gate, Japan (Day2-2 by Ajay Suresh)
+Photo of Kaminarimon Thunder Gate, Japan

 The Kaminarimon, known as the Thunder Gate, is an iconic symbol of Asakusa, marking the entrance to the historic Sensoji Temple.
 This striking gate, famed for its massive red lantern and protective deities, stands as a symbol of Japan’s rich cultural heritage.
 The lantern, weighing about 700 kilograms, features a dragon sculpture at its base and bears the kanji for “Thunder Gate.”
 Flanked by the statues of Fujin (Wind God) and Raijin (Thunder God), the gate is a popular attraction for its historical significance and architectural beauty.